MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 Additionally, earlier versions of the software may also be made available and are labeled as **Microsoft Preview**.
 Devices can be manually updated to Microsoft Preview versions that are released, and those devices running on these versions are also eligible for receiving automatic updates in future.

-Firmware versions that haven't been tested by Microsoft are labeled **Unknown version**.
+Firmware versions that have not been tested by Microsoft are labeled **Unknown version**.
 Devices running an unknown firmware version can't be automatically updated.
 These devices can only be  updated manually.

 Refer to this list for the details on new releases and the requirements that must be met.